We are ghosts in our own homelands.

 Shelly Covert, Spokesperson, Nisenan Tribe

-A collaborative cultural project with members of the Nisenan Native American Tribe that seeks to preserve and support their indigenous music.
+A cultural music project with members of the Nisenan Native American Tribe to preserve and support their indigenous music.

 The Nisenan Indians are the indigenous people who lived at the geographic and financial heart of the 1849 Gold Rush in California.
 Our Tribal populations were devastated and cultural ways nearly extinguished during this time of great taking and greed.
 In 1851, just a few years after the onset of the Gold Rush, 18 California Indian Treaties were created but never ratified by Congress leaving the Tribal people with no land upon which to live.
 No compensation was ever received for the involuntary loss of homelands.
 The Nisenan suffered while California grew and became an official state.
 More than 50 years later, with the help of the local Native Sons and Daughters of the Golden West, especially a strong suffragette named Belle Douglas, Nevada City Rancheria gained federal recognition in 1913.
 We were recognized by an Executive Order made by President Woodrow Wilson when he took office and therefore restored our Tribal Sovereignty and ability to self-govern.
 The Federal Government took 76 acres of our ancestral Chief’s lands into “trust” and created our reservation in the foothills just outside of Nevada City, California.